smorrrs/KQ-IV-Resources/kq_iv_map_explanation.md

 - Mansion Dining Room
 - Mansion Kitchen

+Troll (will follow you to next screen if still in one of his four screens, so use save cycling instead of screen cycling)
+- Any of the four black cave screens before the chasm screen

 ## Deterministic Character Locations
 All following character locations are determined by fixed conditions: